Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/README.md

 nohup RepeatModeler -engine ncbi -database argiope >& run.out &
 ```

-Then, RepeatMasker was used, to find and mask the repeats in the contig assembly as well as the scaffolded assembly using the previously generated repeat library.
+Then, RepeatMasker was used, to find and mask the repeats in the scaffolded assembly using the previously generated repeat library.
 RepeatMasker was run with the RepeatMasker combined database Dfam_3.0 and the search engine RMBlast (v.
 2.9.0) with the options ```-lib argiope-families.fa``` to include the previously generated repeat library, ```-s``` for using a slow search which is 0-5 % more sensitive but 2-3 times slower than default search and ```-xsmall``` to generate a soft-masked assembly instead of hard-masked:

 ```
-# Repeat masking the contig assembly
-RepeatMasker contig_assembly.fa -lib argiope-families.fa -s -xsmall
-# Repeat masking the scaffolded assembly with the same library
 RepeatMasker scaffolded_genome.fa -lib argiope-families.fa -s -xsmall
 ```

 # Annotation

+Predicting protein-coding genes was done with AUGUSTUS <b id="f10">[10,11,12]</b> including extrinsic evidence in form of RNA-seq reads to genome alignments.

 ## Generating intron hints from RNA-Seq data